fictioneers/quickstartguide/README.md

 This removes the need to chain API calls.
 For example if you were to call `followLinkUserTimelineEvent`, you might be tempted to chain calls to `getUserTimelineEvents` and `getUserStoryState`.

 Instead you can avoid these subsequent API calls and instead update your local state with references from `meta.changed_timeline_events` and `meta.user_story_state`.

+### Maintain local state

+We recommend:
+1. Storing a local representation of `UserTimelineEvents` upon initialisation.
+1. Updating your local representation of `UserTimelineEvents` whenever changes are present in `response.meta.changed_timeline_events`.